-Spring Salad with Edible Flowers ~ this simple side dish is spring in a bowl ~ I’ll show you how to identify, source, and use edible flowers to make this celebratory salad for weddings, showers, holidays, or any spring gathering.
+Spring Salad with Edible Flowers ~ this simple side dish is spring in a bowl!
+I’ll show you how to identify, source, and use edible flowers to make this celebratory salad for weddings, showers, holidays, or any spring gathering.

-This palate refreshing salad is uber simple.
 I’ve tossed a mix of baby spring lettuces with finely shaved sweet onions, and then accented the whole thing with brilliant edible blooms.
-The salad is light and airy, and spectacular.
+The salad is light and airy, and spectacular to look at.
 It’ll be the showpiece of your table.

 Which flowers are edible?